 If, for example, it were a multiple entry visa for visiting the United States as a tourist, it would no longer be good for future trips.
 What’s more, an overstay on one’s record can make it difficult to obtain many other nonimmigrant visas or immigration benefits, since the immigration authorities will have to first be convinced that you will abide by the terms of your next visa.

 A minor who is in the United States beyond the expiration date of a permitted stay under a nonimmigrant visa is at risk of being arrested by the immigration authorities and placed into removal proceedings.
-This could lead to removal from the United States, under which circumstances the person will not be legally permitted to return for several years.
+This is likely to lead to removal from the United States, under which circumstances the person will not be legally permitted to return for several years.

 Without any exception for minors, people who have overstayed their nonimmigrant status are not allowed to change or extend their status from within the United States.
 For example, if you came to the United States on a visitor visa, stayed past the date on your I-94, and then were accepted by a U.S. college, you would not be able to apply to change to student (F-1) status.